- Years2 Years

 Reservoir Physics emphasizes multiphase flow in porous media, with special focus on oil, gas and water flowing in porous rocks.
 In particular the study is aimed at enhanced oil recovery (EOR).
 Students will obtain information on the state of the art within oil recovery, especially related to EOR on the Norwegian Continental Shelf.
 Emphasis is on understanding the fundamental principles of oil recovery, but also practical approaches are included.
 Key words for the curriculum are: Core analysis, capillary pressure, relative permeability and wettability.
 Also real time data processing and natural gas hydrates are parts of the topics in this study.

-The master's programme leads to the degree Master of Science in Petroleum Technology.
+The master's programme leads to the degree Master of Science in Reservoir and geoenergy.
 It is a two year programme (120 ECTS credits).

 What you Learn

 A candidate with a master´s degree in Reservoir Physics will have deep, research-based knowledge in that research field, and extensive experience and understanding of petroleum technology research in general.
 The candidate is experienced in the independent performance of a research task, which includes the following subtasks: